CarinaLR/infinite-scroll/infinite-scroll/README.md

 ## Enviroment

-- `python3 -m venv venv` create a virtual python enviroment
-- `$ . venv/bin/activate` activates the enviroment
 - `git clone` with this repo url to get the code in local machine
+- `npm install` activates the environment and install all dependencies used in our backend
-- `pip install requirement.txt` to get all dependecies and packages
+- `cd infinite-scroll` `npx install` to get all dependecies and packages to our frontend, this has to be done in the `infinite-scroll` folder.
+So make sure to be in the application folder before install the dependecies.
-- `pip install django` to creat superuser and activate database
-- `python manage.py makemigrations tandem` create tables and for our db
-- `python manage.py migrate` migrate the tables
-- `python manage.py runserver` activate localhost
+- `npm run start-server` actives our backend to get our JSON data.
+- `npm run start` actives our frontend, to be displayed and manipulate our DOM.
+- `npm run start-server` & `npm run start` both server and client have to be activated in order to start our application, as our frontend will send Axios requests to our API endpoints in the server.
+- `localhost 8080` port that holds our api routes.
+- `localhost 3000` port that supports our frontend.

 ## Home Page.